🌘 ahh.txt đŸ‘»

 🌿 3/16/2025

-Sometimes I worry the basil can smell the instant noodles I make a few steps away.
-The spice packet’s peppery steam is so strong it makes my breath catch.
-Is that why it droops?
-Maybe it misses the Ligurian sun and clean Mediterranean air.
+Sometimes I worry the plants in the kitchen can smell the spicy insant noodles I seem to always eat.
+The pepper steam is so storng it makes my breath catch.
+Maybe the basil just misses the Ligurian sun and clean Mediterraean air.
 Wrong continent, wrong life.

 🌈 21 March 2025

-May used to leave her tea cups half-finished around our apartment.
-I’d find them days later, the surface sheened with that strange, matte rainbow skin; iridescent, like oil on a puddle.
-I once looked it up: polyphenols meeting the kettle’s mineral salts, leaving a thin rainbow film.
-Even her tea couldn’t stay simple.
-She collected mugs with tiny chips or flaws.
-She said they had character.
-I kept washing them long after she left, as if the ritual might summon her back.
+May used to leave cups of tea half-finished around the house.
+When I would find them days later the surface sheened with that strange iridescent matte rainbow skin.
+Kind of like oil on a puddle.
+I looked it up once, polyphenols reacting with mineral stalts from the kettle.
+She collected mugs with tiny chips or flaws, from her past, or sometimes thrift stores.
+She said they have character.
+I kept washing them long after she was gone, as if somehow it would bring her back.

 We might have outgrown each other anyway; two young girls who loved each other once.
 But I did not let it end that way.
 I ended it to make other people comfortable.
 And I think there is a difference, cosmically.
 I think what we could’ve been was a version of me I never got to grow into.
-Not just losing her.
-Losing the way she made me real.
+Me the lesbian.

-I didn’t kill it, not alone.
-But I didn’t save it either.
-I didn’t even try.
-I didn’t risk the conversation, didn’t give them the chance to reject me.
-I emptied a part of myself and called it self‑preservation.
-I threw out a life to make space for theirs.
+I never gave them the chance to reject me, I emptied a part of myself and called it self-preservation.
+I threw out an entire life to make space for theirs.
+I didn’t kill it alone, I had plenty of help, but I didn’t try to save it either.

 Tonight I went on the train for a bit, and then for a walk in a neighborhood I had never seen before.
 At the end of a street there was an impossibly tall grass covered dirt mound, almost surreal in the middle of Tokyo.
 I climbed to the top and found a weathered asphalt path.
 After some walking everything started to look the same, and my legs were burning; I found it infinite to my pedestrian pace.
 Concrete markers appear occasionally, every few hundred meters; the numbers decrease, maybe to zero.